CISCO / Linksys - Consumer Product Team

 I joined Cisco/Linksys in 2008 through its acquisition of Pure Networks, where I had spent 1.5 years designing home networking experiences.
-Led design for Cisco’s flagship consumer network management client, Network Magic, and setup software for Cisco and Linksys products.
-Following Linksys’ transition to a standalone business unit in 2011, I designed 0→1 UX for the industry’s first easy-setup consumer router, Cisco Valet, and the first cloud-based home network management platform, Linksys Smart WiFi, while managing design for 20+ hardware device setup software releases until Belkin’s 2013 acquisition.
+I Led design for Cisco’s flagship consumer network management client, Network Magic, and setup software for Cisco and Linksys products.
+Following Linksys’ transition to a standalone business unit in 2011, I drove 0→1 UX for the industry’s first easy-setup consumer router, Cisco Valet, and the first cloud-based home network management platform, Linksys Smart WiFi.
+I additionally managed design for 20+ hardware device setup software releases over a 4.5 year period until Belkin’s 2013 acquisition.

 My role: